mrjackyliang/homebridge-adt-pulse/README.md

 This is a [verified Homebridge plugin](https://github.com/homebridge/homebridge/wiki/verified-Plugins#verified-plugins) for ADT Pulse users that allow homeowners to control their security system and view sensor status through HomeKit.
 The API relies on the ADT Pulse Web Portal (by Icontrol One).

+# Please install the beta version!
+### This plugin is completely re-written from the ground up, and I need everyone on board!
+Please install the pre-release version, so I can quickly get a faster and more stable version to you!
+### Everything is still very sloppy, please bear with me, even the readme has to be re-written.
+### In the meantime, do not use the UI to configure your plugin (the latest config is below).
+The UI uses v2 (this is now v3) config.
+All sensors will now HAVE TO be added manually to prevent automatic-adding/removals if ADT strikes a bug to break things again.

 To use this plugin, here are three simple steps you need to follow:
 1. Run `npm install homebridge-adt-pulse`
 2. Configure the plugin using the [configuration example](#configuration)